puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 ## Relationship Metaparameters

 {% fact %}
-A metaparamter is a resource attribute that can be specified for _any_ type of resource, rather than a specific type.
+A metaparameter is a resource attribute that can be specified for _any_ type of resource, rather than a specific type.
 {% endfact %}

 Metaparameters follow the familiar `attribute => value` syntax.
 There are four metaparameter **attributes** that you can include in your resource declaration to order relationships among resources.